POSIFY/DELAYED-OIL-TRANSFER-PROJECTS/README.md

 1. Microsoft Excel: Utilized for preliminary data correction and initial review of the dataset.
 2. SQL Server: Employed for data cleaning and in-depth analysis to extract meaningful insights.
 3. Power BI: Used to visualize insights and provide detailed, interactive reports.

+### EXPLORATORY DATA ANALYSIS (EDA)
+In this EDA phase, we will examine the human resource dataset to address key operational questions that can impact the efficiency and reliability of oil transfer services.
+These insights will help identify potential areas for improvement and facilitate data-driven decision-making.

+### Key Questions to Address:
+1. **Total Number of Truck Drivers**
+   Determine the number of truck drivers to assess if current staffing meets operational demands.
+2. **Number of Efficient Trucks**
+   Identify the count of trucks classified as efficient to understand fleet reliability and potential operational constraints.
+3. **Coverage Areas (Distances in Kilometers)** Analyze distances covered to evaluate the geographic reach and the adequacy of logistical support across areas served.
+4. **Truck Breakdown and Maintenance Frequency** Assess the frequency of truck breakdowns and scheduled maintenance to pinpoint areas needing additional support or preventive measures.